meri-imperiumi/signalk-teltonika-rutx11/README.md

 * Install this plugin to Signal K
 * [Enable Modbus TCP Server](https://wiki.teltonika-networks.com/view/RUTX11_Monitoring_via_Modbus) in your RUTxxx device
-  -   Note: set timeout = 60; switch OFF "keep persistent connection"
+  -   Note: set "connection timeout =  60; switch OFF "keep persistent connection"
 * Enable the plugin and set the Modbus connection details you configured for the router

 ## Changes